Custom Integration for DSR

 Adding Custom Integrations

 Custom integration is available for custom systems in your data inventory.
-To more than one custom integration simply add multiple custom systems.
+To use more than one custom integration, simply add multiple custom systems.

 When multiple custom integrations are used, the integrationId field is used for updating the status of a specific integration.